Vehrik/FarOut/Characters/Vitals.md

     associated with the penalized Core.

     Mutations, Elixirs and other items within the game can grant Health beyond what is given by Brawn and Heart Cores.

-If they incur even more Damage after falling Unconscious, they begin Flirting With Death.
+    If a Character is reduced to 0 Health, they are considered to be Flirting With Death.
+Characters that are Flirting With Death are unable to act willingly, meaning they cannot make Action or Reactions.

 DEFENSE
 -------